ymath-io/ymath.io/content/courses/chomp/index.md.md

 ## How random?

-Having reached the limit of "L"s and squares whose strategy is orderly and proven, we enter less elegant techniques.
+Having reached the limit of "L"s and squares whose strategy is orderly and proven, we can try to understand the problem through large-scale calculation.
+The degree of chaos remains unclear,

 A simple one is to try estimate the proportion of winning and losing positions; if $W(S)$ is all the winning positions in $S$, we'd like to estimate

 $$\lim_{m,n\to\infty}\frac{|W(\mathcal{P}_{m,n})|}{|\mathcal{P}_{m,n}|}.$$